XenonPy/polygonlearn/polygonlearn/public/content/How_Levels_work_in_Polygon_Learn.md

 ### Why does it work this way?
 Put simply, we wanted to present more of a challenge to give more exclusive rewards to more long-time users, and this system gives that a nice difficulty curve.
 ### What Poly will I get at (insert level) level?
-You'll unlock a new shape for your Poly every four stages.
+You'll unlock a new Poly every four stages.
 In between stages your Poly will grow before resetting its size when you unlock a new shape.